Priyanka Gandhi arrives in Jaipur to discuss post-poll scenario with Gehlot | Politics

 - India

-Gandhi, accompanied by the party leader Rajeev Shukla, reached the Jaipur airport where she was received by Rajasthan Chief Minister Ashok Gehlot and PCC chief Govind Singh Dotasra.
+Questioned on speculation that the party might shift some of its MLAs elected in the ongoing assembly polls to Jaipur to prevent them from being ''poached'', Gandhi sought to downplay the matter, saying it is a matter of the future.
+In her brief interaction with reporters at the airport, Gandhi also said that the people must voted after much thought. ''The public will make the right decision,'' she said.

-Party sources said she will hold discussions with the chief minister about post-poll scenario in the five states.
+On a question about forming alliances with other parties, she said everything will depend on circumstances.
+Party sources said she will hold discussions with the chief minister about post-poll management scenario in five states.

 From the airport, Gandhi left for the hotel with Gehlot and others.